reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

   .build();
 ```

-Here, we have overridden AWS endpoint of S3 by providing the value of URL of LocalStack as the value of endpointOverride method in the [S3ClientBuilder](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/s3/S3ClientBuilder.html) class.
+Here, we have overridden the AWS endpoint of S3 by providing the value of the URL of LocalStack as the value of the endpointOverride method in the [S3ClientBuilder](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/s3/S3ClientBuilder.html) class.